photobooth-app/photobooth-docs/docs/reference/bulktransferfiles.md

-# Bulk Transfer Files from/to Photobooth
+# Transfer Files from the Photobooth

 This page is about methods to download all files after an event from the photobooth.
 Using the admin center is preferred method in general.